 - Transfers from Jabalpur to resort and back*

 - Any personal orders, laundary, phone calls.

 - Difference in cost arising due to mishaps, political unrest, natural calamities or sudden changes in forest fees, permits etc.

 - Transfers from Jabalpur to resort and back will be arranged at an extra cost.
 The cost of transfers will be shared equally among the participants and the leader.

 Day 1 :

 Meet at Resort by 1:00 pm.
 Check in, Ice-breaking session with group and Lunch.
-Post lunch rest for the day, evening we will be enjoying Tribal dance.
+Post lunch head for 1st Safari, in evening we’ll be enjoying Tribal dance.
 Post Dinner, Group discussion about Panna tiger reserve in detail.
 Lights off and day ends.

 Day 2 :

 Early morning wake up and we leave for our 2nd safari in Panna.
 Enjoy the safari ride with cool morning breeze, amazing landscapes and if lucky spot a tiger or two.
 Post safari back for Lunch.
 Post lunch head out for Second jungle safari.
 Evening Back to Resort.
 Group Dinner.
 Post Dinner Experience Sharing Session.
 Lights off and day ends.